What are the visiting hours?

 Is there someone who provides haircuts?

-Yes, we have a beautician in our facility weekly.
+Yes, we have a beauty / barber shop in our facility and services are offered weekly.

 Will my loved one’s room have a television?

 Will my loved one have telephone access?

 All of the rooms feature a telephone hookup.
 Please inquire about service activation.
 Feel free to bring in your cell phone.
 We also have a resident phone that is available at all times for resident use.
-It also has a cordless handset so it can be brought to resident rooms.
+It has a cordless handset so it can be brought to resident rooms.

 Will my loved one have internet access?

 Will Medicare cover my stay in the facility?

 Residents must have a Medicare card that reads “Hospital Insurance.”
 They must also be admitted to the facility with a physician order within 30 days of a three consecutive night qualifying inpatient hospital stay.
 A person must have a skilled need for Medicare to cover stay.
 Generally, during the first 20 days of care, Medicare will pay 100%.
 For days 21-100, a daily co-insurance co-pay is required.
 Your Medicare supplement may help cover this co-insurance, based on a plan.
 Medicare does not cover skilled nursing fees over 100 days.

 Who do I talk to about food preferences?
 Are there alternate options to each day’s menu?